Usearus/foli-2023/README.md

 ## Things to add

 ---CRITICAL---
--   Key prop error in templates
--   Fix in supabase the length of some templates
 -   simplify code for template files
 -   Create website page that links to the app
 -   Add Master Resume Fields - SNIPPETS